 Section 3.
 At the request and approval of the candidates, the Board may convey relevant information about those candidates to the members.

 Section 4.
-The Board of Directors shall be elected by ballot, all members are eligible to vote, and a candidate for an Office or a Member-at-Large seat is elected if he or she receives a simple majority of the votes cast.
+The Officers and Members-at-Large shall be elected by ballot, all members are eligible to vote, and a candidate for an Office or a Member-at-Large seat is elected if he or she receives a simple majority of the votes cast.

 Section 5.
 Upon initial approval of the Constitution and of an Executive Committee, that Committee shall conduct the election of the first Board of Directors by soliciting and approving nominations from members and administering a ballot to all members.
 A candidate for an Office or Member-at-Large seat who receives a simple majority of the votes cast is elected.
 At the time the first Board is seated, the Executive Committee shall be dissolved.

 Section 1.
 Members may propose amendments to the Constitution, which must be submitted to and approved by the Board of Directors.

 Section 2.
 If a proposed amendment is approved by the Board of Directors, the Board will administer a ballot on the proposed amendment.